-Treatment for Autistic Children In California Hangs in Balance
+Treatment for Californian Autistic Kids Hangs in Balance

-A California Appellate Court in Los Angeles will consider a long-running dispute at a Tuesday afternoon hearing about insurance companies' obligations to cover a critical treatment for autistic children.
+A California Appellate Court in Los Angeles will consider a long-running dispute hearing about insurance companies' obligations to cover a critical treatment for autistic children.
 The case, brought by the non-profit Consumer Watchdog, will also determine if families previously forced to pay tens of thousands of dollars out-of-pocket for autism treatment should be reimbursed by their insurance companies.